 He saw her across the street, staring at the window of a chocolate store so close her nose left a mark on the glass.
 Stefan approached with the intention of dragging her away, when the tempting display of sweets made him change his mind.
 They walked in just in time to hear the explanation the seller was giving to a customer.

-“…And the cocoa beans are sourced from our own cocoa trees.”
+“…And the cocoa beans are sourced exclusively from cocoa trees grown in the region.”

 Franziska gave her a skeptical look.
 “Cocoa trees are tropical and can’t grow in this climate,” she pointed out.

-They looked at the chocolate bars and froze when their eyes landed on the price tags.
+Pastries, cookies, and a display of chocolate bars lay tempting before them, but the siblings froze when their eyes landed on the price tags.

 “Forget it,” said Stefan.